The button above takes you to an online payment and application submission. You may also download a pdf application form

 And finally, obtain your license (also called a permit)

 This is the last step!
-You can purchase your Street Artist Certificate by paying $191 (3 month certificate fee) or $764 (1 year certificate fee) to the "San Francisco Arts Commission" by check or money order.
-You can also pay by credit card online or at the Street Artist Licensing Program Office, 401 Van Ness, Ste.
+You can purchase your license by paying a three (3) month or annual fee to the "San Francisco Arts Commission" by check or money order.
+You can also pay by credit card online or at the Street Francisco Arts Commission, 401 Van Ness, Ste.
 325, San Francisco.
-Our office is open by appointment only.
-Please call or email in advance for an appointment.
+If you wish to come in person, please call or email in advance for an appointment.